jinapark2150/Portfolio/README.md

 * **Roles and Responsibilities**:
   + Planned methodology to implement and executed R scripts, employing advanced statistical techniques with a focus on precision and reliability.
   + Collaborated with team members to translate outcomes of each technique used.
-* **Technologies Used**: Normality checks, homogeneity assessments, two-way ANOVA tests, normal QQ plot graphs, residual vs. predicted graphs, and Tukey's HSD test for comparing doses means.
+* **Techniques**: Normality checks, homogeneity assessments, two-way ANOVA tests, normal QQ plot graphs, residual vs. predicted graphs, and Tukey's HSD test for comparing doses means.
 * **Conclusions**:
   + Established that there is a significant impact of caffeine intake on endurance performance, revealing that caffein effectively improves individuals; endurance capabiltiies.
   + Dosage of caffeine may noy be a significant effect, as Treatment 1 (0 mg) showed a marked difference from all other treatments according to the results of the Tukey HSD test.